Music in L.A.

 - The Japan-American National Museum

-This museum presents music from many cultures, not solely Japanese music.
+This museum presents music from many cultures, not solely Japanese music

-- Long Beach Terrace Theater
+- Long Beach Terrace Theatre

 The Terrace Theater is a full-production theater used year-round by local performing arts groups.